JavadTorabiKh/StellarChainAnalysis/README.md

 ## Deployment & Operations

-StellarGuard is fully **containerized** and designed for both development and production:
+StellarChainAnalysis is fully **containerized** and designed for both development and production:

 ### Local Development
 - Uses **Docker Compose** to spin up Neo4j, Redis, and the application